r-dube/pickingflowers/tibet.md

 The attacker engaged the activist in a conversation regarding a recent protest self-immolation incident in Tibet.
 Subsequently, the attacker sent the activist obfuscated links that, if clicked, would download malware onto the activist's cell phone \[TCL12\].

-Chinese attackers target Tibetans with both Apple iOS and Android malware \[TCL12\].
+Chinese attackers continue to target Tibetans with both Apple iOS and Android malware \[TCL12\].

 ### Cloud credential phishing with delegated access
 Cloud credential phishing attempts (say for Gmail login ids and passwords) can be effectively thwarted using two-factor authentication.